you are being redirected

 poland

 Employee participation programmes should be carefully structured from a tax perspective.
-Furthermore, some of the employee participation programmes are not explicitly regulated under Polish law.
+Furthermore, some employee participation programmes are not explicitly regulated under Polish law.
 All agreements with employees/managers should therefore be precisely drafted to avoid subsequent disputes.

 romania